rvesse/stardog-docs/new/src/docs/admin.html.md

 The following are the legal configuration options for a Stardog
 database:

-database.name

-A legal database name.
+- `database.name`: A legal database name.

-database.online

-The status of the database: online or offline.
+- `database.online`: The status of the database: online or offline.
 It may be set so that the database is created initially in online or offline status; subsequently, it can't be set directly but only by using the relevant admin commands.

-icv.active.graphs

-Specifies which part of the database, in terms of named graphs, is checked with IC validation.
+- `icv.active.graphs`: Specifies which part of the database, in terms of named graphs, is checked with IC validation.
 Set to `tag:stardog:api:context:all` to validate all the named graphs in the database.

-icv.enabled

-Determines whether ICV is active for the database; if true, all database mutations are subject to IC validation (i.e., "guard mode").
+- `icv.enabled`: Determines whether ICV is active for the database; if true, all database mutations are subject to IC validation (i.e., "guard mode").

-icv.reasoning-type

-Determines what "reasoning level" is used during IC validation.
+- `icv.reasoning-type`: Determines what kind of reasoning is used during IC validation.

-index.differential.enable.limit

-Sets the minimum size of the Stardog database before differential indexes are used.
+- `index.differential.enable.limit`: Sets the minimum size of the Stardog database before differential indexes are used.

-index.differential.merge.limit

-Sets the size in number of RDF triples before the differential indexes are merged to the main indexes.
+- `index.differential.merge.limit`: Sets the size in number of RDF triples before the differential indexes are merged to the main indexes.

-index.literals.canonical

-Enables RDF literal canonicalization.
+- `index.literals.canonical`: Enables RDF literal canonicalization.
 See [literal canonicalization](../java/snarl/com/clarkparsia/stardog/index/IndexOptions.html#CANONICAL_LITERALS) for details.

-index.named.graphs

-Enables optimized index support for named graphs; speeds SPARQL query evaluation with named graphs at the cost of some overhead for database loading and index maintenance.
+- `index.named.graphs`: Enables optimized index support for named graphs; speeds SPARQL query evaluation with named graphs at the cost of some overhead for database loading and index maintenance.

-index.persist

-Enables persistent indexes.
+- `index.persist`: Enables persistent indexes.

-index.persist.sync

-Enables whether memory indexes are synchronously or asynchronously persisted to disk with respect to a transaction.
+- `index.persist.sync`: Enables whether memory indexes are synchronously or asynchronously persisted to disk with respect to a transaction.

-index.statistics.update.automatic

-Sets whether statistics are maintained automatically.
+- `index.statistics.update.automatic`: Sets whether statistics are maintained automatically.

-index.type

-Sets the index type (memory or disk).
+- `index.type`: Sets the index type (memory or disk).

-reasoning.consistency.automatic

-Enables automatic consistency checking with respect to a transaction.
+- `reasoning.consistency.automatic`: Enables automatic consistency checking with respect to a transaction.

-reasoning.punning.enabled

-Enables punning.
+- `reasoning.punning.enabled`: Enables punning.

-reasoning.schema.graphs

-Determines which, if any, named graph or graphs contains the "tbox", i.e., the schema part of the data.
+- `reasoning.schema.graphs`: Determines which, if any, named graph or graphs contains the "tbox", i.e., the schema part of the data.

-search.enabled

-Enables semantic search on the database.
+- `search.enabled`: Enables semantic search on the database.

-search.reindex.mode

-Sets how search indexes are maintained.
+- `search.reindex.mode`: Sets how search indexes are maintained.

-transactions.durable

-Enables durable transactions.
+- `transactions.durable`: Enables durable transactions.

 #### A Note About Database Status

 A database must be set to `offline` status before most configuration parameters may be changed.
-So the routine is to set the database offline, change the parameters, and then set the database to online.
+Hence, the normal routine is to set the database offline, change the parameters, and then set the database to online.
 All of these operations may be done programmatically from CLI tools, such that they can be scripted in advance to minimize downtime.
 In a future